terminusdb/terminusdb-docs/document-ui-sdk/ui-data-types/documents-user-interface-data-types.md

 | Temporal      | `"xsd:dateTime"` | `"DOB": "xsd:dateTime"`                         |

 ### Data value optionality

-Form values are mandatory by default and corresponding field names are rendered with an asterisk.
-To define a property as optional, use the `"@type": "Optional"` declaration.
+If a property in the Form is displayed with a (Required) tab, that means the property is mandatory & has to be filled in order to submit the form.
+To define a property as optional, use the `"@type": "Optional"` declaration meaning the property is optional.

+A property can also be defined as an array in the following ways -

+`"@type": "Set"` - property can hold multiple values in an unordered fashion & can be optional

+`"@type": "List"` - property can hold multiple values in an ordered fashion & requires at least one entry

-### An example with all basic types
+### An example of all basic types

 **Enum**